Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/README.md

 Modules_01-07 builds walks through building the final 100 Compute Unit design.
 The intermediate designs (x1_design and x10_design) are also provided if you want to build an N-Body Simulator with shorter build times or run hardware emulation within a reasonable amount of time.

 ## Build Flows
-This tutorial has two build flows you can choose from depending on your comfort level with Xilinx design processes.
+This tutorial has two build flows you can choose from depending on your comfort level with AMD design processes.

 ### For more advanced users
-For those who are already familiar with the creating AI Engine designs and Vitis projects, you may just want to build the entire design with a single command.
+For those who are already familiar with the creating AI Engine designs and AMD Vitis projects, you may just want to build the entire design with a single command.
 You can do this by running the following command from the top-level folder:

 *Estimated Time: 6 hours*